System Architecture

 • Invariant definition reference

-• Conformity state indicator
+• Evaluation state indicator

 • Artifact hash derived from the foregoing components